mmkim1210/1kg/README.md

 This directory stores scripts that prepared LD reference panels by ancestry groups to use for the `GeneticsMakie.jl`.
 The LD panels were downloaded from the [1000 genomes project (Phase3)](https://www.internationalgenome.org/) website.

-The notation of the ancestry groups is as follows:
+The ancestry notation is as follow:
-- AFR: African-American
+- AFR: African
-- AMR: Admixture-American
+- AMR: American
 - EAS: East Asian
 - EUR: European
 - SAS: South Asian

 ### Short descriptions of the scripts and the logs directory